The Wheel of Time: Comic books

-In 2004, Jordan sold the film, television, video game, and comic rights to the series to production company Red Eagle Entertainment.
-Dabel Brothers began adapting the series in comic book form, starting with the prequel New Spring in July 2005.
+In 2004, Jordan sold the comic rights among others to Red Eagle Entertainment.
+Dabel Brothers began adapting the series in July 2005 starting with the prequel New Spring.
 The series initially ran on a monthly schedule, but then went on a three-year hiatus after the fifth issue.
 Red Eagle cited delays and changes to the creative team on the DB Pro end.
 The final three issues were ultimately completed and published in 2009–10.

-In 2009 Dabel moved on to their adaptation of the first book of the series proper, The Eye of the World.
-On 17 March 2009, they showcased ten pages of art from the prelude to the series "The Wheel of Time: Eye of the World #0 – Dragonmount" on their website.
-Dynamite Entertainment published 35 issues of Robert Jordan's The Wheel of Time: The Eye of the World comic book series, which concluded in March 2013.
+These ran concurrently with Dynamite Entertainment's The Eye of the World, which ran for a total of 35 issues between then and March 2013.
+The 43 New Spring and Eye of the World comics were later collected together and released as a series of six graphic novels, the last of which was released in February 2015.

 When asked in a 2013 interview about whether the comics would continue their run, Harriet McDougal replied "Well, eventually, [we'll] do the whole thing, unless it stops selling in a dreadful way.
 In other words, I don't really know."
-The 43 New Spring and Eye of the World comics were later collected together and released as a series of six graphic novels, the last of which was released in February 2015.

-Dynamite began publishing the comic adaptation Robert Jordan's The Wheel of Time: The Great Hunt in November 2023.
+The series would be inactive for a decade, but returned amid the wave of interest in the franchise during the run of the television series.
+An adaptation of The Great Hunt began serialisation in November 2023.
+A second volume of Great Hunt comics (issues #7-12) is earmarked for October 2027.